Integrating Your Service With Unbounce Using Webhook

 Examples of Webhook

-- Step 2: Your customer (and Unbounce customer) will need a place in acmeCRM to find the URL that they should use for the Unbounce webhook.
+- Your customer (and Unbounce customer) will need a place in acmeCRM to find the URL that they should use for the Unbounce webhook.
 Where you provide that is up to you obviously (a "settings" screen, "integrations screen", maybe?), but you'll want to provide a unique URL for each user so that you'll know who's account to associate the lead with when you receive a notification.
 Embedding a public-facing user or account ID in the URL would work.
 For example:

 What About Integrating for More Than Just Lead Capture?